skimia/foundation/README.md

 ## Documentation

-Please refer to our future documentation for more information.
+Please refer to our [online documentation](http://skimia.github.io/foundation/) for more information.

 ## License